Bunny Hearn

-Charles Bunn "Bunny" Hearn (May 21, 1891 - October 10, 1959) was a Major League Baseball pitcher, Major League scout, and minor league, semi-pro and college-level manager.
+Charles Bunn "Bunny" Hearn (May 21, 1891 - October 10, 1959) was an American Major League Baseball pitcher, Major League scout, and minor league, semi-pro and college-level manager.

 Biography

 He was born on May 21, 1891, in Chapel Hill, North Carolina.

 Hearn as a minor league pitcher in 1923.

 Hearn attended Elon College and what is now Mississippi State University.
 His 109 strikeouts in 1910 was an Elon single-season record that stood for 67 years.

 In the minor leagues, Hearn won 22 games for the 1916 New London Planters.
 The 1916 squad was named one of the one hundred greatest teams in minor league history by the official Minor League Baseball website.

 During his Major League career, Hearn played for the St. Louis Cardinals, the New York Giants, the Federal League Pittsburgh Rebels, and the Boston Braves.
 He compiled a record of 13–24 over six seasons.
 He was later a scout for the Boston Red Sox.

 Following the 1913 season, Hearn was a member of John McGraw's world touring team.
 At a game in London, Hearn explained the various grips pitchers used on the ball to King George V. Later in life, he would often brag that he taught the King of England how to throw a curve.

 In 1928, Hearn was a part-owner, manager, and pitcher for the Piedmont League team in Winston-Salem that won the title.

 During the 1930s, Hearn managed teams in the semi-professional Coastal Plain League including the Kinston Eagles who won the league championship in 1935.

 Hearn served as head coach of the North Carolina Tar Heels in 1917 and 1918, and again from 1932 to 1946.
 He compiled a record of 214–133–2 while in Chapel Hill.
 Hearn's Tar Heels won six Southern Conference titles and two Ration League titles.